In a nutshell

 Brick Lane Market

-Brick Lane is an attraction in itself.
-It begins right behind the Truman Brewery and is lined with all kinds of vintage stores, galleries, clothing stores and street art.
+Brick Lane is an experience in itself.
+It starts right behind Truman Brewery and is lined with vintage shops, galleries, clothing stores, and street art.

-You can visit on Saturdays from 11 am to 6 pm and on Sundays from 10 am to 6 pm.
+You can visit on Sundays from 10 am to 5 pm.

 Covent Garden Market

 Covent Garden Market is one of the most famous markets in London.
-It takes place in an old market hall which is now bustling with stores.
+It’s held in a gorgeous old market hall that’s now filled with shops and restaurants.

-In the center, there are numerous stalls that only target tourists.
-Around the market, various street artists such as magicians, singers and acrobats show their skills.
+In the center, you’ll find stalls mainly aimed at tourists.
+Around the market, you can watch street performers – magicians, singers, and acrobats showing off their skills.

-Our tip: Shake Shack has delicious burgers and Din Tai Fung across the street has tasty, award-winning dumplings from Taiwan.
+Our tip: Shake Shack has great burgers, and just across the street, Din Tai Fung serves award-winning dumplings from Taiwan.

 Is Covent Garden Market worth it?

-You don’t have to go there just for the market itself, as it’s very touristy.
-However, since the market is centrally located and if you’re going to be around there at some point during your London vacation anyway, you can stop by.
-You can also combine Covent Garden Market with a visit to the London Eye.
+You don’t need to visit just for the market itself – it’s very touristy.
+But since it’s right in the city center, it’s easy to stop by while sightseeing.
+You can also combine it with a visit to the London Eye.

 Portobello Road Market

-Portobello Road in Notting Hill is not only lined with colorful houses, but also with many flea market stalls offering antiques and clutter.
+Portobello Road in Notting Hill isn’t just lined with colorful houses – it’s also packed with stalls selling antiques and vintage treasures.

-In the surrounding buildings are often also small passages and stores with even more stuff.
+In the surrounding buildings, you’ll find small shops and passageways with even more quirky finds.

 Greenwich Market

 Greenwich Market is especially popular with antique fans and art lovers.
-You’ll find everything the collector’s heart desires.
-In addition, there are some stalls with great fashion and delicious street food.
+You’ll find everything from collectibles to handmade fashion and delicious street food.

-For a little snack in between, you can stop by one of many restaurants in London, cafes, pubs or wine bars.
+For a little break, stop by one of the many cafés, pubs, or wine bars in the area.

 Is Greenwich Market worth it?

-The market is always open from 10 am to 5 pm.
-The market’s theme varies depending on the day of the week.
-The Arts and Crafts Market takes place on Mondays, Wednesdays, Fridays and on weekends.
-On Tuesdays, Thursdays and Fridays, it’s an Antiques and Collectables Market.
+The market is open daily from 10 am to 5.30 pm.
+The market’s theme changes by day – the Arts and Crafts Market takes place on Mondays, Wednesdays, Fridays, and weekends, while the Antiques and Collectables Market runs on Tuesdays, Thursdays, and Fridays.

-If the more famous markets are too touristy for you, then these markets are a good alternative.
-Especially if you’re in London during peak tourist season and want to avoid the tourist crowds.
+If the big-name markets are too crowded for your taste, these are great alternatives – especially during peak season when you want to escape the tourist crowds.

 Columbia Road Flower Market

 Columbia Road is home to one of London’s coolest markets.
-At the flower market, you’ll find fragrant flowers and everything gardeners and flower lovers need.
-Between the many plants there’s even jewelry and small works of art.
+Here you’ll find everything a gardener or flower lover could dream of — from fragrant flowers and plants to jewelry and small works of art tucked between the stalls.

 Is the Columbia Road Flower Market worth it?

-Every Sunday, Columbia Road Flower Market opens between 8 am and 2 pm.
+Every Sunday, Columbia Road Flower Market is open from 8 am to 2 pm.

 Leadenhall Market

-One of the prettiest London markets is in the City of London district.
-The market is indoors and built in Victorian style.
+One of the prettiest markets in London is found in the City of London.
+Leadenhall Market is an elegant indoor market built in striking Victorian style.

 Is Leadenhall Market worth a visit?

-Leadenhall Market hall is open 24/7.
-You can visit the stores from 7 am until the evening hours.
+Leadenhall Market is open 24/7.
+The shops usually open from 7 am until the evening.

 Alfies Antique Market